What are consultancy agreements and what do they include?

-It is crucial to draft the contract in such a way to ensure that the consultant can be classed as self-employed.
+It is crucial to draft the consultancy services contract in such a way to ensure that the consultant can be classed as a self-employed individual.
 Self employment means that the client will not be required to make deductions of income tax and employee National Insurance contributions (NICs) from the consultant's fees and pay employer NICs, and that the client is not obliged to abide by various statutory and common law protections.

 Since consultants are not employees, they are not bound by any implied term of confidentiality.
-Because of this, it is desirable for the client to insist on an express term in the contract which allows for enforcement.
-Learn more about non-disclosure agreements here.
+Because of this, it is desirable for the client to insist on confidentiality provisions in the contract which allows for enforcement.

 Further, a client may wish to enforce confidentiality even after the contract duties have been performed.
 This can be done through a restrictive covenant, which applies for a limited period after the contract is brought to an end.